junebug12851/GameboyBoilerplateProj/README.md

 All your answers are in the COMPILE.md file from what to install, how and where to get it, to compiling.
-The super short version though is use `rgbds` and run `./scripts/build.sh` any more elaboration can all be found in the seperate file.
+The super short version though is use `rgbds` and run `./scripts/build.sh` any more elaboration can all be found in the seperate file COMPILE.md.

 ## Enjoy ^_^